 The fox's sense of smell & taste

 There are very few studies presenting empirical data on the fox's olfactory capabilities, and I’m not aware of any statistics on the number of receptive cells in the nasal epithelium or estimations of how many times better a fox’s sense of smell is over our own.
-Nonetheless, behavioural experiments and field observations suggest that foxes have a very keen sense of smell.
-We know that scent plays a very important social function (see Communication), being used both to identify individual foxes and mark out territory boundaries.
-Additionally, many authors have written about how foxes have dug up the carcasses of livestock buried several inches below the surface or covered by deep snow.
+Behavioural experiments and field observations suggest smell is an important sense and we know that scent plays a pivotal social function (see Communication), being used both to identify individuals and mark out territories (see QA: Why are foxes so smelly?), although it doesn't appear to be their keenest and there are conflicting reports of how easily foxes seem able to find prey by scent alone.

 Foxes, like most mammals, possess turbinates—convoluted bony structures in the nose that, as well as regulating the airflow within the nasal cavity, serve to increase the surface area of the olfactory epithelium—and, as a consequence, the small snout can contain a considerable mucosal area.
 In essence, the larger the mucosal area, the greater the surface available for scent molecules to land on and the better the sense of smell.
 I'm not aware of any morphological studies documenting the nasal epithelial area in foxes, but domestic cats have about 21 sq-cm (3 sq-in), while a small dog—a Cocker spaniel, for example—has close to 70 sq-cm (11 sq-in).
 A fox probably lies somewhere in between; either way, this can be compared to humans that have, on average, 5 sq-cm (three-quarters sq-in).

-During his studies on captive foxes, Österholm found that his subjects couldn't find the pieces of meat he'd buried in a 10cm (4 in.) deep hole until they were within half a metre (2ft) of it, while pieces of meat sitting on the ground were only found when the fox was within two metres (7ft) of them.
+During his studies on captive foxes, however, Österholm found that his subjects couldn't find the pieces of meat he'd buried in a 10cm (4 in.) deep hole until they were within half a metre (2ft) of it, while pieces of meat sitting on the ground were only found when the fox was within two metres (7ft) of them.
 These results suggest that a fox's sense of smell is rather limited.
-In his 1980 book Red Fox, however, H. G. Lloyd argued that Österholm’s studies, which used fresh meat, might yield different results if they were conducted with decaying flesh (given that foxes are well known to scavenge, and fresh meat has comparatively little smell).
+In his 1980 book Red Fox, Huw Lloyd argued that Österholm’s studies, which used fresh meat, might yield different results if they were conducted with decaying flesh (given that foxes are well known to scavenge, and fresh meat has comparatively little smell).
+More recently, however, veteran fox biologist Stephen Harris described how foxes visting his garden struggled to find chunks of dog food (the smell of which Harris described as “strong and nauseating”) or chicken scattered on his lawn.
+In an article to British Wildlife in 2020, Harris explained:

 Inspection of the cribriform plate of red foxes suggests their sense of smell may actually be slightly poorer than other vulpids.
 The cribriform plate (CP) is a cup of perforated bone that sits in the skull and separates the olfactory bulb from the nasal chamber in mammals.
 In other words, passing through the holes in this bone is the only way nerves can connect the snout to the brain.
 As such, we think that the more holes (or more accurately foramina) in the plate, the better the sense of smell because the greater the number of nerves connecting the nose to the smell-interpreting parts of the brain.
 In a sizeable study of the CP in a variety of carnivores, a team of UCLA biologist led by Deborah Bird found that the plate in foxes is larger than, say, an Arctic fox (Vulpes lagopus) – with a surface area of roughly 640mm (25 in.) and 580mm (23 in.), respectively – but had fewer foramen; about 580 vs. as many as 646.